aragon/aragon-wiki/docs/archive/jobs/web.md

 ##### Requirements

-1. Use the [Aragon UI](https://hack.aragon.org/docs/aragonui-intro.html) framework with React
+1. Use the [aragonUI](https://hack.aragon.org/docs/aragonui-intro.html) framework with React
 2. Properly communicate to a user who is not very deep into crypto.
 You can work on the aesthetics but create some dummy wording

 ##### Notes